Harry-Yates/Harry-Yates/README.md

 Based in Stockholm · [harryyates.com](https://harryyates.com)

 <!-- WEATHER_START -->
-San José 23° 🌧️ · Stockholm 7° ☁️
+San José 22° ☁️ · Stockholm 7° ☁️

-# 23°
+# 22°
-🌧️ **This afternoon, light rain with minimal accumulation, sunset at 5:19 PM.**
+☁️ **This afternoon, mostly clear with a few clouds.
+Golden hour for ~45 mins.**

 **↑** 24° **↓** 18° · Tomorrow: ☀️ 27°
 Week: ▁█▅███▅ (24° to 27°)